HTTPS for Your WordPress Site

 What is HTTPS?

 HTTPS stands for Hypertext Transport Protocol Secure and utilizes an SSL certification to establish a secure connection between a user’s web browser and your server.
-Any information that gets exchanged over this connection is encrypted.
+Any data that gets exchanged over this connection is encrypted.

 How HTTPS Can Benefit Your WordPress Site